Wuziyi616/multi_part_assembly/docs/tutorial.md

 ### Geometric Assembly

-Usually, there is no geometrically equivalent parts in this setting.
+Usually, there is no geometrically equivalent parts in this setting, which means we do not need to match GT for loss computation.

+**Experimental**:

 However, sometimes it is hard to define a canonical pose for objects due to symmetry.
+In semantic assembly, for example for a chair, it is easy to align the chair's back with the negative X-axis and define this as the canonical pose for all chairs.
+However in geometric assembly, the canonical pose for a e.g. cylinder bottle/vase is ill-defined.

-Therefore, we develop a rotation matching step to minimize the loss.
+Therefore, we borrow idea from the part matching step in semantic assembly and develop a rotation matching step to minimize the loss.
-We rotate the ground-truth object along Z-axis for different angles and select one as the new ground-truth.
+We rotate the ground-truth object along Z-axis for different angles and select one as the new ground-truth, mitigating the effect of rotation symmetry ambiguity.
+See `_match_rotation()` method of `BaseModel` class.

+If you want to enable this matching step, change `_C.num_rot` under `loss` field to a positive int value larger than 1.
+E.g. if set `_C.num_rot = 12`, then the ground-truth object will be rotated 12 times along Z-axis (30 degree each time), and compare with the predicted assembly.

 ## Metrics